 DUI Refusal in Tampa, FL

-After a DUI arrest the arresting officer will ask you to take a chemical test.
+After a DUI arrest the officer may ask you to take a chemical test.
 Although the breath test on Florida's Intoxilyzer 8000 is the most common request, the officer might ask you to submit to a urine test or a blood test.
 Many individuals simply decline the officer's request to take the chemical test.

 In fact, statewide statistics show that nearly 40% of the time the driver refuses chemical testing.
 In many of those cases, the driver simply says, "No thank you officer.
 I will not take the test."